yarax/swagger-to-graphql/README.md

 GraphQL APIs.
 Our CLI tool also allows you get the GraphQL schema in Schema Definition Language.

 [Try it](https://0xr.github.io/swagger-to-graphql-web/) online!
 You can paste in the url to your own Swagger schema.
 There are also public OpenAPI schemas available in the [APIs.guru OpenAPI directory](https://apis.guru/browse-apis/).
-Use the JSON version.

 ## Features